allenai/ike/USAGE-GUIDE.md

 #Supported Browsers

 Use latest Desktop version of Safari, Chrome or Opera to view and work with IKE.
-IKE does ot currently work on other browsers.
+IKE does not currently work on other browsers.